“The present is a present, so treat it that way” ~ Ari Gunzburg

 These things bring qualities to life that I’d never want to lose – the silver lining.

-But, they also have a shadow side, which I wrote about last year in a post called Addicted Me…
+But, they also have a shadow side, which I wrote about in 2020 in a post called Addicted Me…

 “Throwing everything you’ve got into a particular pursuit for good will often bring with it a ‘shadow side’ – like a pendulum swinging hard left or hard right.
 Look around and you’ll see this happening; someone giving everything to their work, to shining in their career, at the expense of relationships back home.
 An extreme sports athlete seeking to achieve longer distances, faster times, to push harder at the expense of everything else.”